jacksonweir/jacksonweir.github.io/README.md

 ### About me

-I am a 2nd year PhD student in the Harvard [Biological and Biomedical Sciences](https://bbsphd.hms.harvard.edu/) program supervised by [Fei Chen](https://www.broadinstitute.org/bios/fei-chen).
+I am a 3rd year PhD candidate in the Harvard [Biological and Biomedical Sciences](https://bbsphd.hms.harvard.edu/) program supervised by [Fei Chen](https://www.broadinstitute.org/bios/fei-chen).
 I received my Bachelor of Science in Cell and Molecular Biology from the University of New Brunswick in 2021.

 I develop spatial genomics technologies to answer pressing biological questions of tissue development and dysfunction.
 I am particularly focused on using spatial tools to understand intrinsic and extrinsic drivers of tumour evolution.
 Previously, I studied combination immunotherapies in blood malignancies.